plusflabby/arma3-be/README.md

 # arma3-be
-Connects to your battleye on arma 3.
+Connects to your arma 3 server's battleye on arma 3.

 ## Requirements
 - [Node.JS](https://nodejs.dev/)